ExaVault/evapi-javascript-samples/README.md

 });
 ```

-As you can see, callback receives two agruments for errors and response data.
+As you can see, each callback receives two agruments for errors and response data.